piotr-pietras/expo-secure-signing/README.md

 > ⚠️ This module is currently in beta and is not suitable for production use.

-🔒 Hardware-backed cryptography for Expo apps using [Android Keystore](https://developer.android.com/privacy-and-security/keystore) and Apple [Secure Enclave](https://developer.apple.com/documentation/security/protecting-keys-with-the-secure-enclave)/Keychain where available.
+🔒 Hardware-backed cryptography for Expo apps using [Android Keystore](https://developer.android.com/privacy-and-security/keystore) and Apple [Secure Enclave](https://developer.apple.com/documentation/security/protecting-keys-with-the-secure-enclave).

 ## Installation